Legal Requirements Marrying in Australia

 Couples Living Interstate or Overseas

 - If you will not be in NSW until a few days before the ceremony, we can still get on with the lodgement of the NOIM.

-- I can email you the form and you can it fill out and signed by an appropriate person here in Australia or overseas.
+- I can email you the form and you can fill it in and signed by an appropriate person here in Australia or overseas.

 Witnesses for the Wedding Ceremony

 You will need to have two witnesses who are both over the age of 18 present to sign the Marriage Register and Certificates.

 Shortening of time before a Wedding